 From this most secluded sanctuary, a 20-minute drive brings us swiftly to Park Headquarters and prime access for our treks where we shall discover, delight in, and — with full credit to Dr. Fossey — come face to face with the gorillas in our mist.
-Twelve habituated groups can be tracked and observed in Parc National des Volcans, and our excursions through undergrowth, as vigorous as they are rewarding, may be from two to eight hours.
+Twelve habituated groups can be tracked and observed in Parc Nacional des Volcans, and our excursions through undergrowth, as vigorous as they are rewarding, may be from two to eight hours.
 Et voila, these iconic mountain gorillas are not only a species of the rarest, most elevating variety, but one that is critically endangered.
 Correspondingly, protocols limit time spent with them to a maximum of one hour.
 One life-enhancing, life-affirming hour.

-Of course, these magnificent creatures are not alone amidst the dense and primordial forest of Parc National des Volcans.
+Of course, these magnificent creatures are not alone amidst the dense and primordial forest of Parc Nacional des Volcans.
 Interest will be unavoidably peeked by the lesser-known, beautiful golden monkeys, as well as the side-striped jackal, black-fronted duiker, buffalo, elephant, tree hyrax and bushbuck, and nearly 200 bird species we meet.

 Treks centre on the Virunga Mountains, home to over half the world’s population of mountain gorillas.
 Specialists from local gorilla research groups lead spirited and fascinating talks on some evenings.